 The island's most famous soup—the fiery pepper pot—is a spicy mixture of salt pork, salt beef, okra, and the island green known as callaloo.
 Patties (spicy meat pies) elevate street food to new heights.
 Although patties actually originated in Haiti, Jamaicans excel at making them.
-Curried goat is another island standout: young goat is cooked with spices and is more tender and has a gentler flavor than the lamb for which it was substituted by immigrants from India.
+Curried goat is another island standout: the young goat cooked with spices is tenderer and has a gentler flavor than the lamb for which immigrants from India substituted it.
 Salted fish was once the best that islanders could do between catches.
 Out of necessity, a breakfast staple (and the national dish of Jamaica) was invented.
 It joins seasonings with saltfish and ackee, a red fruit that grows on trees throughout the island.
 When cooked in this dish, ackee reminds most people of scrambled eggs.

-There are fine restaurants in all the resort areas, many in the resorts themselves, though the Kingston area has the widest selection.
+There are fine restaurants in all the resort areas, many in Kingston and in the resorts themselves.
 Many restaurants outside the hotels in Mo'Bay and Ocho Rios will provide complimentary transportation.

 What to Wear: Dinner dress is usually casual chic (or just plain casual at many local hangouts, especially in Negril).
 There are a few exceptions in Kingston and at the top resorts; some require semiformal wear (no shorts; collared shirts for men) in the evening during high season.
 People tend to dress up for dinner; men might be more comfortable in nice slacks, women in a sundress.

 The top 25 places we think should be on every traveler's radar this year.More